top of page

 Outcome

-• Presented to VP and fellow HQ UX designers
+• Presented to EVP and fellow HQ UX designers

 • Launched the feature in March 2023 in Beta version